hieuvp/learning-terraform/01-vpc-essentials/README.md

 <br/>

 1. When you create a VPC, they span all of the Availability Zones in the region.
-1. After creating a VPC, **you can add one or more subnets in each Availability Zone**.
+1. After the creation, **you can add one or more subnets in each Availability Zone**.
 1. Each subnet **must reside entirely** within **one** Availability Zone and **cannot span zones**.

 ### Public and Private Subnets